Love of the Common People: Nicky Thomas version

 Nicky Thomas recorded a Joe Gibbs-produced reggae version of the song in 1970, which sold over 175,000 copies in the United Kingdom and reached number 9 on the UK Singles Chart.
 It was Thomas's largest selling single, and, according to Steve Leggett of AllMusic, "practically defines the term 'pop reggae.'"

 Paul Young version

-In 1982, English singer Paul Young released his interpretation of "Love of the Common People" as a single, but initially it failed to chart.
+In 1982, English singer Paul Young, with backing singers The Fabulous Wealthy Tarts, released his interpretation of "Love of the Common People" as a single, but initially it failed to chart.
 Only after Young's first and second solo hits in 1983, with "Wherever I Lay My Hat (That's My Home)" and "Come Back and Stay", and the single's re-release did it become successful.
-The single peaked at No. 2 in the UK, and reached the No. 1 spot in Ireland, Italy and the Netherlands.
+The single peaked at No. 2 in the UK, and reached the No. 1 spot in Belgium, Ireland, Italy and the Netherlands.
 This version also contained a solo by ska and reggae trombonist Rico Rodriguez.